Shopify/seafoam/README.md

 # Seafoam

-*Seafoam* is a tool for working with compiler graphs.
-It's designed primarily for working with the graph files dumped by the GraalVM compiler, such as in TruffleRuby, but it could be used with other compilers and graph dump file formats.
+*Seafoam* is a tool for working with compiler graphs dumped by the GraalVM compiler, including the Graal JIT, Native Image, and Truffle.

 The *Ideal Graph Visualizer*, or *IGV*, is the tool usually used to work with GraalVM compiler graphs.
 Seafoam aims to solve several problems with IGV.
 Unlike